Accessibility on gid.london main website

 What we do about known issues

 We work to achieve and maintain WCAG 2.1 AA standards, but it is not always possible for all our content to be accessible.
-Where content is not accessible, we will state a reason, warn users and offer alternatives.

 Technical information about this website’s accessibility

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the known issues listed below.
+This website is not compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+The non-accessible sections are listed below.

 Non accessible content